-A graduate student whose semester or cumulative GPA falls below 3.00 in any one term is automatically placed on probation and will receive written notification of his/her status from the Dean of Graduate Studies.
-The student's academic record will be reviewed by the Graduate Committee on Academic Standards.
+A graduate student whose semester or cumulative GPA falls below 3.00 in any one term is automatically placed on probation and will receive written notification of his/her status from the Graduate Committee on Academic Standards, which reviews the student's academic record.
 A student incurring academic probation: a) is required to meet with his or her advisor and b) must fully comply with all recommendations of the Graduate Committee on Academic Standards.
 Failure to attain good academic standing will result in dismissal from the College.
 A student who gives evidence of very poor scholarship may be subject to dismissal at the end of any semester whether or not he or she previously incurred probation.

-Students may appeal decisions of the Graduate Committee on Academic Standards by writing the committee in care of the Dean of Graduate Studies (Associate Vice President for Academic Affairs).
+Students may appeal decisions of the Graduate Committee on Academic Standards by writing the Committee in care of its Chair.
 Appeals are to include pertinent supporting documentation, recommendations from faculty, and substantial evidence of the student's ability to improve his or her academic performance.